joshsuson/FSJS-Project-6/README.md

  **Home Page**
  * Removed border from images
  * Created a grow in animation for project thumbnails
+ * Added box shadow on hover for project thumbnails

  **About Page**
  * Adjust spacing for columns